 It seemed inevitable at one point that Eric Maxim Choupo-Moting would end up re-signing with Paris Saint-Germain.
 But in a surprising turn of events, Choupo-Moting wound up leaving PSG to sign with Bundesliga side FC Bayern Munich.

 As a result, PSG decided to sign Everton forward Moise Kean on a one-year loan deal to replace Choupo-Moting and become the team’s new backup center forward.

-There were rumors before Choupo-Moting’s signing with Bayern that he ended up declining a contract offer from PSG.
-The French side reportedly settled on offering Choupo-Moting a one-year deal, but the forward remained firm on his stance in wanting a two-year contract offer In a press conference with Bayern Munich (via Sport 1), Choupo-Moting did not confirm the specifics of this rumor but he did say that PSG offered him a contract deal.
+There were rumors before Choupo-Moting’s signing with Bayern that he declined a contract offer from PSG.
+The French side reportedly settled on offering Choupo-Moting a one-year deal, but the forward wanted a two-year contract offer.
+During a press conference with Bayern Munich (via Sport 1), Choupo-Moting noted that PSG did indeed offer him a contract deal.

 “I’ll be honest, there were other inquiries — some very interesting ones,” Choupo-Moting said.
 “When I heard about FC Bayern, it was clear.
 I spoke to the guys from PSG and I also told Neymar that Bayern were my favorite.
 Paris wanted me to stay — but I didn’t accept it.”

-Choupo-Moting ended up signing a one-year deal with Bayern, which brings up the question of why he declined the exact same offer that he received from PSG.
-Both sides have now moved on and PSG will look to Kean to provide a goal-scoring spark off the bench over this season.
+Choupo-Moting ended up signing a one-year deal with Bayern Munich, which brings up the question of why did he decline the same offer that he received from PSG.
+Both sides have moved on, and PSG will look to Kean to provide a goal-scoring spark off of the bench over this season.

 Want more PSG?
 Visit the PSG Talk Podcast Network page and subscribe to PSG Talking, The 1970, and 24th & Parc.